ankschoubey/blog/src/content/post/dev-life/test-first/backward-compatibility-ci.md

 ![](/images/software-blog/backward-compatibility-ci/oas-diff.png)

+The above image shows three backward compatibility errors and a few warnings for potential mistakes.

-It's also worth reading the [API change management maturity model on their website](https://www.oasdiff.com/blog/maturity-model).
+oasdiff website also has a guide for [API change management maturity model](https://www.oasdiff.com/blog/maturity-model) that's worth a read.

-💡 **Note**: You can use contract testing can help in ensuring backward compatibility.
-But the above method is much more hands free.
-Contract testing as I have experience it involves a lot of work to maintain.
+💡 **Note**: You can use contract testing to help ensure backward compatibility.
+But the above method is much more hands-free.
+Contract testing, as I have experience, involves a lot of work to maintain.

 ### Database Backward Compatibility